 - Try to keep calm.
 Your baby may copy your mood, and if you are stressed when trying to feed her, your baby will become stressed too.
 Don’t force, just offer to nurse.
 Talk to your baby; sing for her.

 - Let the baby find the most comfortable nursing position for himself.
 Try different breastfeeding positions.
 Show your baby that his comfort is important for you.

 - Many babies on nursing strike feed at night.
 Dream feeding – when a baby feeds during her sleep – is one of the most successful tricks to end a nursing strike.
 Many distractible babies that feed poorly during the day or are on a nursing strike dream feed several times at night.

 - Monitor baby’s weight to become sure that she gets enough breastmilk.
-If your baby refuses to nurse several days, or only dream feeds at night, or has, in general, significantly reduced his nursing sessions, your milk supply may drop.
+If your baby refuses to nurse several days, or the only dream feeds at night, or has, in general, significantly reduced his nursing sessions, your milk supply may drop.
 It is important, therefore, to maintain your supply, for example by pumping or dream feeding, until your breastfeeding relationship becomes settled.

 If you are a mom that is facing a breastfeeding crisis at 3 months, don’t give up.

 Remember that babies do not self-wean until two years old.
 If your 3-month-old baby suddenly refuses to nurse, then most probably he or she is having a nursing strike that is common at this age.
-If you are patient and persistent enough, and you listen to your baby, the nursing strike will end in few days and your baby will be back to breast again.
+If you are patient and persistent enough, and you listen to your baby, the nursing strike will end in a few days and your baby will be back to breast again.